-If the previous linear analysis was performed successfully open the model file vnotch_linear.mdl which was saved after completing the first part of this example and select No to not load a results file of the same name on top of this model.
+If the previous linear analysis was performed successfully open the model file vnotch\linear.mdl which was saved after completing the first part of this example and select No to not load a results file of the same name on top of this model.

-File Save As... • Enter the model file name as vnotch_nonlinear and click the Save button.
+- Ensure the display of the Geometry and Mesh layers is turned on. - Enter the model file name as vnotch\nonlinear and click the Save button.